Passer au contenu principal

 Carmignac Photojournalism Award

-The Carmignac Photojournalism Award funds annually the production of an investigative photo reportage on human rights violations, geostrategic issues in the world.
+The Carmignac Photojournalism Award funds the production of an investigative photo reportage on human rights violations, geostrategic issues in the world.

 The Photojournalism Award